 Warren Chen is an Economics & Engineering major with a particular interest in tech startups.
 In addition to serving as executive officer of Claremont Radius, he is a writer for both the Claremont Independent and the Golden Antlers.
 Throughout high school, Warren gained experience advertising and marketing for local charities.
 In his downtime he enjoys dancing, riding horses, and playing the recorder.

-Aaryaman Sheoran is a dual major in Economics & Math with a fascination for developmental economics and international relations.
-In high school, he founded and edited a journal on politics, history, and economics read by over eight thousand students across two nations.
+Aaryaman Sheoran is a dual major in Economics & History with a sequence in Data Science with a fascination for developmental economics and international relations.
+He works with Prof. Aseema Sinha on researching the effect of the Indian diaspora on the change in Indo-US relations over the 20th century.
 While not working, Aaryaman loves watching soccer, playing ping pong, and watching British comedy shows.

 Sam Fraser is an International Relations major with an interest in politics and global issues.
 In addition to the Claremont Radius, Sam is a staff writer for The Golden Antlers.
 In high school, Sam served as an opinion columnist and Managing Editor of his school’s nationally-awarded student newspaper.
 On weekends, Sam enjoys hiking, mountain biking, and exploring the beaches of Southern California.